billthefarmer/gurgle/README.md

 checked that they haven't been used recently.

 ## Meaning
-Tap any of the display letters once the word has been guessed to display the meaning of the word.
+Tap the word once it has been guessed to display the meaning.

 ## Cheat
 Use my [Crossword](https://github.com/billthefarmer/crossword) app to